Should one refrigerate eggs?

 Without question chickens in the garden are hard work; not many will make the effort to have a fresh egg for one's baking or breakfast.

-For those who do giving the eggs a quick wipe before immediate use in one's cooking means that the question, should one refrigerate them hardly ever arises.
+For those who do giving the eggs a quick wipe before immediate use in one's cooking means that the question, should a person refrigerate them hardly ever arises.

 Homesteading has many advantages, perhaps none greater than the access to good food.
 Whether it is a freshly-picked lettuce or an egg straight from the hen house, we think it well worth the effort.